Full electrolytic capacitor replacement, preventative or to fix leakage and age-related faults.

 Belt replacement, head alignment and a full recap on this Nintendo Famicom Disk System (HVC-022 drive unit + HVC-023 RAM adapter).
 Now as reliable as the FDS is ever going to be.

-This Nintendo Super Famicom (SHVC-001) wasn't powering on due to a failed D1 diode.
-A straightforward fix once the culprit was identified.
+This Nintendo Super Famicom (SHVC-001) would not power on due to a failed D1 diode.
+Tracing and replacing it, plus a recap, had the console booting again.

-Second-revision Sega Pico given the same recap and clean treatment as the first.
-The cooking sim passed the smoke test.
+A second-revision Sega Pico given the same recap and clean as the first unit, with fresh electrolytics and the cooking-game cartridge passing its post-service test.

 This Nintendo Famicom (HVC-001) was self-fixing and self-breaking.
 The fuse measured fine one day and dead the next; a replacement sorted it.
 It has since gained a composite video mod board and new factory-style stickers.